quicwg/quicwg.github.io/index.md

 ## Upcoming Meetings

-We have scheduled an [interim meeting in Zurich](https://github.com/quicwg/wg-materials/blob/master/interim-20-02/arrangements.md), on 5-6 February 2020.
-After that, will be meeting at [IETF 107 in Vancouver](https://www.ietf.org/how/meetings/107/).
+We will be meeting at [IETF 107 in Vancouver](https://www.ietf.org/how/meetings/107/).

 ## Our Documents